Ziirofan/nodejs-kata/README.md

 - Use docker: i usually use docker-compose with docker mongo and pm2 docker for node app (with restart and log file).
 - Think about data, data maybe need rework: authors can be store in array

+## TODO
+- authors and magazine refactor like books

 # Node.js Kata - Part 1: Library